code4me/4me-app-builder-nodejs/README.md

 The `secrets` hash contains all customer secrets retrieved from secret fields defined in the [UI extension](#ui-extension).

 The `application` hash contains the [secret 4me application token](#scopes-and-4me-application-token) used to access the 4me GraphQL API in the customer account.

 Not present in this example is the `policy` hash (as the this integration does not define any webhooks from the customer account).
 The `policy` hash would contain the details of webhook policy generated in the customer's account.
-These should be used to validate webhook messages related to the [integration webhook and automation rules](#integration-webhook-and-automation-rules).
+These should be used to validate webhook messages related to the [app webhook and automation rules](#app-webhook-and-automation-rules).
 It would look something like:
 ```
 "policy": {
   "nodeID": "NG1l.kvMg",